SOS Humanity: Funding

 In 2021, the association's revenue amounted to €1,886,205.
 Approximately 61 percent of its income came from private donations, 25 percent from grants from partner organizations such as ADRA Germany, AWO International, Help Age Germany, Islamic Relief, and others, 8 percent from donations from companies or foundations, and 6 percent from public funds.
 The association is a member of the German Fundraising Council, the Transparent Civil Society Initiative, and a guest member of VENRO.
 It receives support from, among others, Aktion Deutschland Hilft, UN Refugee Aid, and United4Rescue.
+The German government supported the organisation with €746,828 in 2023 and €215,000 in the first three month of 2025, before the newly elected administration stopped the financial support for civilian rescue operators in the Mediterranean.